 Studio photographers will appreciate that the Nikon D750 (unlike the A6300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A6300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6300 was succeeded by the Sony A6500.
+Both the D750 and the A6300 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the A6300 was followed by the Sony A6500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D750 Manual (free pdf) or the online Sony A6300 Manual.

 So how do things add up?
 Is the Nikon D750 better than the Sony A6300 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.